rtweigand-code/Waymark/README.md

 ## Overview

 Waymark combines traditional journaling with geospatial storytelling.
 Instead of writing in a linear diary, users mark locations on a map where significant moments occurred and attach diary entries to those points.
 The app supports creating "stories"—journeys that connect multiple entries with visualized paths and distance calculations.
+This is also especially helpful for field notes.

 ## Features